<aside> ⚠️ Japanese version of this article: 「FOVE 0」とノート型PCの接続に関する注意点

 Consideration 2: HDMI Multi-GPU

 Any laptop that is advertised as VR Ready is generally fine.
 Otherwise, you need to manually check the NVIDIA Control Center software’s PhyX tab (see below).
 This can be done at a store before you buy.
-If shopping online, you can contact the laptop maker’s support team, and even forward this article to the support staff if needed.
+If shopping online, you can contact the laptop maker’s support team, or even forward this article to the support staff if needed.

-Below is an example of a laptop that is not functional with FOVE, because the Intel GPU is the one connected to the HDMI port.
+Below is an example of a laptop that is not functional with FOVE, because the Intel iGPU is the one connected to the HDMI port.

 LaptopBadMux.png